wasabeef/awesome-android-tools/README.md

 - [android-selector-intellij-plugin](https://github.com/importre/android-selector-intellij-plugin) - Generate selectors for background drawable.

+- [GsonFormat](https://github.com/zzz40500/GsonFormat) - Quickly to convert a JSON string to an entity class

 ## Gradle Plugin
 - [android-apt](https://bitbucket.org/hvisser/android-apt) - The android-apt plugin assists in working with annotation processors in combination with Android Studio.